Bennet C. Riley: Early life and family

-Military career in the War of 1812
+War of 1812

 Riley volunteered for service in the War of 1812, and on 19 January 1813, he was appointed Ensign of Rifles.
 In March of the same year, he became a third lieutenant and in April 1814 a second lieutenant in the First Rifles.
 He saw action at Sackets Harbor, New York, in second of two battles for control of the shipyards on Lake Ontario.
 He gained a promotion to first lieutenant in March 1817.
 Riley was further advanced to captain in the 5th U.S. Infantry, and by 1821 he was transferred to the 6th U.S. Infantry.